5 Restaurant Supply Chain Management Best Practices and Tips

 Understanding how to manage your supply chain will also help you overcome challenges in the future like rising food prices, as well as supply shortages.
 A survey by the National Restaurant Association, showed that 95% of operators said their restaurant experienced supply delays or shortages of key food or beverage items.

 In addition to food supply chain management challenges, restaurateurs also experience unforeseen issues when it comes to their kitchen supplies supply chain.
-For example, during the COVID-19 pandemic, equipment like ovens became harder to secure, with some shipments taking up to six months to be delivered.
+For example, at the peak of the COVID-19 pandemic, equipment like ovens became harder to secure, with some shipments taking up to six months to be delivered.

 If you’re feeling overwhelmed, there’s no reason to feel worried.
 In this guide, we’ll cover everything you need to know about restaurant supply chain management, including: